PSYGIM/ECCMR/README.md

 If you find this work useful, please consider citing it.

 <pre><code>
-  title={Enhancing Cross-Modal Cooperation in Retrieval via Multi-Level Re-sampling},
+  title={Balancing Cross-Modal Cooperation in Retrieval via Multi-Level Re-sampling},
 </code></pre>